Nazariglez/notan/README.md

 Instructions to init and build a project

 ## What means Nae?
-Nae stands for: Nae is `Not An Engine`.
-This reference that Nae is not a raw low-level lib nor a high-level game/app engine, is more like a mid-layer that can be used as a foundation for this purpose.
+Nae stands for: `Not An Engine`.
+This points that Nae is not a raw low-level lib nor a high-level game/app engine, is more like a mid-layer that can be used as a foundation for this purpose.

 ## Current state